 - Stir often and continue to cook until rice is tender and ready to serve, thick and tasty.
 You might wish to experiment by adding some of your favorite spices to this recipe.

-You can substitute any meat you like in this recipe, cut into small pieces, but you would need to add fat for other than pork.
+You can substitute any meat you like in this recipe and cut it into small pieces, but you would need to add fat other than pork.
 Some fish would be good in this dish as well.

 - 8 rashers (strips) of bacon, cut into small pieces

 - 3 or more green onions, chopped, with part of the green portions used